magnusdybdal-snd/PROG2005-assignment-1/README.md

 # Country Information Service

 This is a Go-based web service that provides information about countries, including population data, cities, languages, and more.
-It integrates with external APIs [REST Countries](http://129.241.150.113:8080/v3.1/)and [CountriesNow](http://129.241.150.113:3500/api/v0.1/) (self hosted) to fetch and serve data.
+It integrates with external APIs like [REST Countries](https://restcountries.com/) and [CountriesNow](https://countriesnow.space/) to fetch and serve data.

 The service is deployed on **Render** and can be accessed via the provided Render URL.
-The source code is hosted on **GitLab** and **GitHub** and is available for internal viewing.
+The source code is hosted on **GitLab** and is available for internal viewing by classmates.

 ---